marionbarker/loopdocs/docs/faqs/rileylink-faqs.md

 ### Can you swap out the old antenna on a RileyLink?

 Yes, the antenna swap is not a hard swap if you have basic soldering skills and tools.
 The old antenna can be removed easily by reheating the solder.
-New 433MHz antennas and a cap can be found on [GetRileyLink site](https://getrileylink.org/product/433diyupgrade/).
+New 433MHz antennas and a cap can be found on the [GetRileyLink site](https://getrileylink.org/product/433diyupgrade/).

 Tips: use flux and clean the antenna stub before soldering.
 Poorly DIY-soldered antennas can lead to a decreased range and frequent communication drops between Loop and the pods.
 Be very sure that the wire on the antenna does NOT poke out the back side of the printed-circuit board where it could rub against and possibly puncture the battery casing.

 One user found the antenna no longer securely soldered after a year of use (and perhaps being dropped).
 The solder should be shiny and the antenna base should be firmly attached to the board.

-## RileyLink Specific Questions

 ### How long will my RileyLink go between charging?